Uchicago-BSD-hlee-lab/Brown_2023/README.md

 tar -vxzf sratoolkit.tar.gz
 ```

-To associate these binaries with the bash profile of the docker envrionment, add the following lines to /root/.bashrc and source:
+To associate these binaries with the bash profile of the docker envrionment, add the following lines to `/root/.bashrc` and `source`:

 ```bash
 export PATH=$PATH:/project/bowtie-1.2.1.1-linux-x86_64/bowtie-1.2.1.1